RealMuffinTime/bluemap-banners/README.md

 ![BlueMap Banners usage overview](img/overview.jpeg)

 ## Player usage
-This mod supports custom named banners.
+This mod supports custom-named banners.
 (Just like the vanilla feature of banners on map items.)
 Renamed banners are shown with the customized name on BlueMap as a POI marker.

 ### When using a map item on an existing banner (enabled by default)